wandersick/englishize-cmd/README.md

 ## Word of Mouth

+Over the years, Englishize Cmd has been seen referenced by or integrated in several projects by others.
+Feel free to continue doing so, and thanks for linking back even if it is optional.

 Below are some of the kind comments left by users of the script.
 (Thanks!)

 - "You provide a really great script.
 It saved my life because we here at school need the English commands in cmd with German OS language in Windows 10."
 - "It's a very useful app.
 Thanks."
 - "Your script is awesome!"
 - "I just can't thank you enough for your efforts!
 I really appreciate it.
 You helped a lot!"

+The homepage of Englishize Cmd has also been [referenced by Microsoft Support](https://social.technet.microsoft.com/Forums/exchange/en-US/b48ee073-eb71-4852-8f56-ecf6f76b3fff/how-could-i-change-result-of-dcdiag-language-to-english-?forum=winserver8gen) for the discovered technique of renaming .mui files.

+Englishize Cmd has been seen referenced by or integrated in several projects by others, such as [NetChecker by HakerDefo](http://netcheckersoftware.blogspot.com/p/faq.html) and [Xbox One Disk Partitioning Script by XFiX](https://gbatemp.net/download/xbox-one-windows-and-linux-internal-hard-drive-partitioning-script.34239).

+(If you find any additional projects or interesting usage leveraging Englishize Cmd, feel free to let me know!)

 ## Release History